 Do NOT skip this step!
 I can’t tell you how many people I’ve seen buy and assemble their system only to find out they skipped installing their capacitor and then were fried because of too much fluctuation in voltage.

-Add a fuse at each point where wires connect
+Add a fuse at each point where the wires connect

 Fuses are important in any electrical system, but they are especially critical in a solar panel installation.
 They provide protection against overcurrent and short circuits, which can damage your equipment or cause a fire.
 Always use the proper size fuse for the wire you’re using.
 A good rule of thumb is that the fuse should be rated for twice the amperage of the wire.
 For example, if you’re wiring with a 14-gauge wire, you’ll need an 8-amp fuse.
 When replacing a blown fuse on the 12-gauge wire, choose a 20-amp replacement so it will still offer adequate protection from an overload situation.